 The first joint Caltech-Huntington research program, known as Materialities, Texts and Images (MTI), began in 2013.
-Organized by Caltech’s John Brewer (Eli and Edye Broad Professor of Humanities and Social Sciences and professor of history and literature) and The Huntington’s Steve Hindle (W.M.
+Organized by Caltech’s John Brewer (Eli and Edythe Broad Professor of History and Literature, Emeritus) and The Huntington’s Steve Hindle (W.M.
 Keck Foundation Director of Research), MTI focused on investigating the roles of a wide range of material things—books, artwork, and scientific instruments, as well as natural resources such as rocks and plants—in human culture.
 Its aim was twofold: to investigate the historical relations between the material world and different forms of cultural representation, and to examine the strategies by which knowledge and taste have been and are constituted.

 MTI built upon two of the most important and innovative trends in the humanities and social sciences over the last 20 years: an increased attention to the importance of "things" and their "thingness" (or materiality) in relation to the human, and an acute awareness of the processes (some bearing on the material, others not) by which man's relations to the world are shaped.
 The MTI program’s scope was intentionally broad and not limited to a specific scholarly discipline or period of study.
 It considered a huge range of forms and genres of things, from twentieth-century novels to seventeenth-century scientific experiments.